OCA/operating-unit/account_operating_unit/README.rst

 Operating Unit you can specify at company level that Operating Units should be self-balanced, and then indicate a self-balancing clearing account.

-* Create an account for "Inter-OU Clearing" of type Regular.
+1. Create an account for "Inter-OU Clearing" of type Non-current assets.

-* Go to *Settings / Companies / Companies* and Set the "Operating Units are self-balanced" checkbox.
+2. Go to *Settings / Companies / Configuration* and Set the "Operating Units are self-balanced" checkbox.

-  Then Set the "Inter-OU Clearing"  account in "Inter-Operating Unit clearing account" field.
+   Then set the "Inter-OU Clearing"  account in "Inter-Operating Unit clearing account" field.

-* Assign Operating Unit in Accounts.
+3. Assign Operating Unit in Accounts.

 Usage